 , (26)

-Then the comprehensive weight is (27), where is the scale factor of the subjective, and objective, weights (here, ).
+Then the comprehensive weight is (27), where is the scale factor of the subjective and objective weights (here, ).

 4.2.2 The improved mass function

 When the weights are determined, the factor with the maximum weight is regarded as the key factor, while the others are regarded as non-key factors.
 The relative weights of each factor relative to the key factor are determined.
 The initial mass function is modified by using the relative weights.
-The specific process is as detailed below:
+The specific process is detailed below:

 (1) Suppose that , is the key factor and the relative weights can be obtained by using Eq.
 (28):